Mansoor-P/Software-Learnings/Sping-anotations.md

 }
 ```

+**Explanation**:
+- Indicates that the class is a Spring-managed component.

-#### @Autowired
+### @Autowired

-This annotation is used to automatically inject dependencies.
-In this example, `MyRepository` is automatically injected into `MyService`.
+Used for automatic dependency injection.
+It allows Spring to resolve and inject collaborating beans into your bean.

 ```java
 @Service